Inference acceleration of T5 for large batch size / long sequence length / > large models¶

 Conversion to mixed precision¶

-Decoder module has different kinds of inputs, input_ids
+Decoder module has different kinds of inputs, input_ids but also some float tensors.

 It would a bit more complicated to generate random values for those tensors: in theory it can be of any value in the FP32 range, but because of how models are initialized and trained, most of them are close to 0.

-To avoid too much guessing, we have decided to just take the output of the real model being fed with random input_ids
+To avoid too much guessing, we have decided to just take the output of the real model being fed with random input_ids.

 def get_random_input_no_cache() -> Dict[str, torch.Tensor]: